Scientology and law

-The Church's view

-Scientologists say that the church's main goal is to be recognized as a religion, which on occasion has met resistance from opponents (including national governments), and this has forced it to have recourse to the courts.
+Litigation for religious recognition

-One such area is recognition as an official religion in various governments around the world.
-Scientology's path to legal recognition as a religion in New Zealand took 48 years and several lawsuits.
-Other efforts have had less success.
+One goal of the Church of Scientology is to be recognized as a religion or a tax-free charity, which has met resistance from several governments, with Scientology taking to the courts with varying results.
+For example, Scientology's path to legal recognition as a religion in New Zealand took 48 years and several lawsuits.
 In 1999, the United Kingdom rejected an application for charity status and the attendant tax benefits.
-The church applied for Canadian tax-exempt status in 1998, was reportedly rejected in 1999, and is not registered as a charity as of 2009.
+Scientology applied for Canadian tax-exempt status in 1998, was rejected in 1999, and is not registered as a charity as of 2009.
 In Austria, the organization withdrew its application to register as a "religious confessional community".
-The activities of the Church of Scientology are not prohibited or limited in any way in the European Union and Scientology enjoys the full freedom of any church in these countries.

-Some governments, however, have labeled the church as a cult.
-Although the status is not changed and its freedom is not limited, German and Belgian government entities have accused Scientology of violating the human rights of its members and therefore called it a "totalitarian cult" and a "commercial enterprise".
-In 1995, a parliamentary report in France classified it, along with 172 other religious groups, as a "dangerous cult".
-In Russia, the government had refused to consider the church for registration as a religious organization, which became the subject of proceedings before the European Court of Human Rights in the case of Church of Scientology Moscow v.
+Some governments have labeled the church as a cult.
+German and Belgian government entities have accused Scientology of violating the human rights of its members and therefore called it a "totalitarian cult" and a "commercial enterprise".
+In 1995, a parliamentary report in France classified it as a "dangerous cult".
+In Russia, the government had refused to consider Scientology for registration as a religious organization, which became the subject of proceedings before the European Court of Human Rights in the case of Church of Scientology Moscow v.
 Russia.
-The court decided that Russia's refusal to consider the Church of Scientology's application for registration as a religious community "had been a violation of Article 11 (freedom of assembly and association) of the European Convention on Human Rights read in the light of Article 9 (freedom of thought, conscience and religion)".

 L. Ron Hubbard and lawsuits

 Critics state that the ultimate aim of Scientology lawsuits is to destroy church opponents by forcing them into bankruptcy or submission, using its resources to pursue frivolous lawsuits at considerable cost to defendants.
-In doing so, they draw particular attention to certain controversial statements made by the church's founder, L. Ron Hubbard, in the 1950s and 1960s.
+In doing so, they draw particular attention to certain controversial statements made by Scientology founder, L. Ron Hubbard, in the 1950s and 1960s.

 In 1994, Scientology attorney Helena Kobrin was fined $17,775 for filing a frivolous lawsuit.
 U.S. District Court Judge Leonie Brinkema cited a frequently quoted statement of L. Ron Hubbard on the subject in the case of Religious Technology Center vs. The Washington Post, on November 28, 1995:

 Critics also allege that the Church uses litigation as a cover for intimidation tactics, such as investigating the criminal records (or lack thereof) of opponents and subjecting them to surveillance and invasive inquiries, both to discourage further criticism and to ensure the opponent's unwillingness to fight the lawsuit.
 A policy letter by L. Ron Hubbard, distributed in early 1966, says: